hashgraph/hedera-services/docs/continuous-release.md

 - `docs:`
 - `ci:`

-**Note**: If any `feat` commits have been added between passing builds the @hashgraph/release-engineering-managers and
+**Note**: If any `feat` commits or breaking change indicators have been added between passing builds the
-@hashgraph/platform-ci teams must be contacted and coordinated with in order to generate a new patch release.
+@hashgraph/release-engineering-managers and @hashgraph/platform-ci teams must be contacted and coordinated with in order to generate a new patch release.